-- "Issued capital" represents the nominal value of equity shares. - "Share premium" represents the excess over nominal value of the fair value of cash consideration received for equity shares, net of expenses of the share issue. - "Other reserve" represents the difference arising on consolidation between the nominal value of AorTech International Plc shares issued (£3,206,884) and the nominal value of AorTech Biomaterials Limited (formerly AorTech Europe Limited) shares acquired (£1,001,884) and the associated share premium account (£201,857) in the company.
-This acquisition was prior to the transition to IFRS. - "Foreign exchange reserve" represents the differences arising from translation of net investments in overseas subsidiaries. - "Profit and loss account" represents retained profits.
+- "ISSUED CAPITAL" represents the nominal value of equity shares. - "SHARE PREMIUM" represents the excess over nominal value of the fair value of cash consideration received for equity shares, net of expenses of the share issue. - "OTHER RESERVE" represents the difference arising on consolidation between the nominal value of AorTech International Plc shares issued (£3,206,884) and the nominal value of AorTech Biomaterials Ltd (formerly AorTech Europe Ltd) shares acquired (£1,001,884) and the associated share premium account (£201,857) in the company.
+This acquisition was prior to the transition to IFRS. - "FOREIGN EXCHANGE RESERVE" represents the differences arising on consolidation and from the translation of the AorTech International Plc balance sheet into US\$. - "PROFIT AND LOSS ACCOUNT"represents retained profits.